-The Cockcroft Institute is the UK’s largest educator of accelerator science and technology PhD students, and offer exciting studentships in both physics and engineering.
-We currently have around 70 PhD students studying at the Cockcroft Institute, although around a half of these are based at collaborating accelerator laboratories and institutes around the world, including CERN.
+The Cockcroft Institute is the UK’s largest educator of accelerator science and technology PhD students, and offers exciting studentships in physics, engineering and other disciplines.
+We currently have around 70 PhD students studying at the Institute, around half of which are based at collaborating accelerator laboratories and institutes around the world, including CERN.
 Our postgraduates spend 3 to 4 years working on a specialised project in the field of accelerator science and technology.
-Hands on experience is also available for our students on the four accelerators based at Daresbury Laboratories (ALICE, EMMA, VELA and CLARA) and all students will attend a two year accelerator science postgraduate lecture programme on Monday mornings.
-Students will be registered at one of the three partner universities within Cockcroft (Manchester, Liverpool, or Lancaster) but may also be supervised by staff at the Accelerator science and technology centre (ASTeC) within the Science and Technology Facilities Council.
+Hands-on experience is also available for our students on our research facilities (VELA and CLARA) and all postgraduates attend a two-year accelerator science educational programme.
+Students are registered at one of the four partner universities within Cockcroft (Lancaster, Liverpool, Manchester, and Strathclyde) but may also be supervised by staff at the Accelerator science and technology centre (ASTeC) within the Science and Technology Facilities Council.

-If you are interested in working on some of the world’s most exciting physics and engineering projects at the cutting edge of science and technology then a PhD at the Cockcroft Institute might be right for you.
-We normally have around 10 fully funded PhD studentships per year, which include a stipend to support the student’s living expenses.
-Prospective students should fill in the application form and apply via the procedure outlined here, Application Form (docx)
+If you are interested in working on some of the world’s most exciting physics and engineering projects at the cutting edge of science and technology, then a PhD at the Cockcroft Institute might be right for you.
+We normally have over ten fully-funded PhD studentships per year, which include a stipend to support the student’s living expenses.
+Prospective students should fill in the application form and apply via the procedure outlined here: CI PhD Application Form (.docx)

-If you have any questions please email Dr Graeme Burt
+If you have any questions, please email Dr. Hywel Owen.